Harvest season. Kid-friendly festivals. Halloween. Let the fall fun begin!

 In many places, shoulder season prices make a fall getaway a bargain, especially midweek.
 The U.S. Tour Operators Association highlights great daily deals during Travel Together Month, Sept 1-30.
 With frequent school and work breaks for the Jewish holidays, Hindu holidays, Columbus Day and Veterans Day, there are plenty of opportunities to take advantage of resort, tour and airfare discounts.

-So, whether you take a break with the kids or plan a rejuvenating girlfriends’ getaway, need a quick staycation, extend a business trip or just want to slip away with your partner for some “we” time, here are our favorite fall getaways, researched together with TakingtheKids.com.
+So, whether you take a break with the kids or plan a rejuvenating girlfriends’ getaway, need a quick staycation, extend a business trip or just want to slip away with your partner for some “we” time, here are our favorite fall vacations and getaways, researched together with TakingtheKids.com.

 Prepare to Have Fun